sozu/py-pyracmon/README.md

 declare_models(postgresql, db, models)
 ```

 Model classes are declared into the module specified in third argument of `declare_models()` (`models` in above example).
-After that, model classes are available by importing from the module.
+After that, they get available by importing from the module.

 > Currently, the name of model class is the same as the table name.
 This causes the restriction that the table name must be a valid identifier of python.